mikesposito/secured/README.md

 Secured is a versatile Rust package that provides robust encryption and decryption capabilities.
 It can be seamlessly integrated as a library in other Rust applications or used as a standalone command-line interface (CLI) tool.

+> [!WARNING]
+> This crate is under development and APIs are rapidly changing (including this README!).
+Make sure to lock to a specific crate version to avoid updates.

 ## Features

 - **Encryption and Decryption**: Easily encrypt and decrypt files with password, safely.